nvi-inc/fs-vgos/fs-vgos.md

     reboot

-The system will take some time to reboot, and you will notice the front panel will stop updating.
+The system will take some time to reboot, and you will notice the front panel will stop updating, though it will not go dark.
 When it is fully booted the PPS and GPS lights will be flashing, and the front panel will once again increment the VDIF second.

 Check the status of all RDBEs with the FS command